 Those boots are made for walking – the best trails to hike in and around Brisbane

 Mt Coot-tha Reserve offers a variety of walking tracks with the most popular being the iconic (and ‘gramable) Summit Track.
-Just a 15-minute drive from the CBD, this trail starts at the Mt Coot-tha lookout and traverses down to the JC Slaughter Falls picnic area.
+Just a 15-minute drive from The City, this trail starts at the Mt Coot-tha lookout and traverses down to the JC Slaughter Falls picnic area.
 It sits amongst a beautiful eucalypt forest with crystal-clear creek beds and amazing views over the city from the summit.
 If you’re planning to make tracks here, we recommend timing your trip to catch the sunset – it’s arguably the best view in town.
-Psst … the 2.4-kilometre Spotted Gum Trail linking the Mt Coot-tha summit to the Botanic Gardens at its base opened just last year, so be sure to check it out!
+Psst … the 2.4-kilometre Spotted Gum Trail linking the Mt Coot-tha summit to the Botanic Gardens at its base is a great beginners hike, so be sure to check it out!